Round Rock Becomes a Focal Point of Central Texas Growth

 An Ever-Growing Population

-Right now, median listing prices for homes are just over $300,000.
-That is one key driver for Round Rock’s growth.
-Homes are affordable for new residents, but with prices rising close to 7% between 2016 and 2017, it is also a lucrative market for housing developers.
+Right now, median listing price for Round Rock, TX homes is $310,000.
+That is one key driver for Round Rock's growth.
+Homes are affordable for new residents, but with prices rising close to .8% between 2018 and 2019, it is also a lucrative market for housing developers as they are expected to increase by 3% in 2020..

 Great Jobs Attracting a Diverse Workforce